LinkedMusiciansLinkedMusicians LinkedMusicians

 The “Apex” Brand Challenge: Why Native Instruments is Unique

-While the stability of this Native Instruments inMusic acquisition is a relief, we must remain realistic about the integration phase. inMusic CEO Jack O’Donnell is a high-efficiency operator known for rapid turnarounds.
+While the stability of this Native Instruments inMusic acquisition is a relief, we need to be realistic about the integration phase. inMusic CEO Jack O’Donnell is a high-efficiency operator known for rapid turnarounds.
 However, past software acquisitions under the inMusic umbrella—such as BFD or AIR Music Tech—often saw a slowdown in deep development and innovative updates once they entered the ecosystem.
+BFD’s problematic history of buggy releases and slow updates reflects a company with a history of not investing in the software brands it acquires.
+Let’s hope this more significant acquistion is treated differently.

 The “Apex” Distinction: Unlike those older, struggling brands, Native Instruments is an “Apex” software company.
 Kontakt is the undisputed industry standard for sampling; a multi-million dollar third-party library industry relies on its active development. inMusic cannot treat NI as a legacy brand to be maintained on life support.
 To succeed, inMusic must shift its corporate DNA from “software maintainers” to “software innovators,” providing the Berlin teams with the R&D budget required to keep the ecosystem at the top of the food chain.